shenwei356/kmcp/docs/tutorial/profiling.md

 2. A long query sequences may contain duplicated k-mers, which are not removed for short sequences by default.
 You may modify the value of `-u/--kmer-dedup-threshold` (default `256`) to remove duplicates.
-3. For long reads or contigs, you should split them in to short reads using `seqkit sliding`, e.g.,
+3. For long reads or contigs, you should split them into short reads using `seqkit sliding`, e.g.,

         seqkit sliding -s 100 -W 300